 - surgical mesh for pelvic organ prolapse and stress urinary incontinence.

 The review also made some general recommendations on improving patient safety.
-It reinforced the importance of monitoring implementaton of guidance.
-This makes sure clinical practice is in line with agreed best practice.
+It reinforced the importance of monitoring implementation of guidance.
 Following our guidance on surgical mesh for pelvic organ prolapse and stress urinary incontinence more closely could have avoided much of the harm to patients.

-- Establish a project group to oversee our response to the specific recommendations of the IMMDS review and assess our patient safety activity.
+- Established a patient safety oversight group to oversee our response to the specific recommendations of the IMMDS review whilst coordinating and giving clinical leadership to our patient safety activity more widely.

 - Set up a monitoring and response system to review safety issues reported to us.

-- Develop a patient safety policy to summarise our approach and make sure procedures are understood across the organisation.
+- Developed a patient safety policy to summarise our approach and make sure procedures are understood across the organisation.

 Read the blog post from Professor Kevin Harris, NICE's senior responsible officer for patient safety.